Enterprise Risk Management

 Direction and guidance on the department’s enterprise risk management requirements.

-June 2019 – updates to reference the new Strategy and Delivery division and deputy secretary as well to update reference to the revised risk standard ISO31000 no significant changes).
+2019 Jun – updated reference to the new Strategy and Delivery division and deputy secretary as well as to the revised risk standard ISO31000 (no significant changes).

-- improves clarification of roles and responsibilities and includes requirement to use the risk matrix to ensure consistency in risk ratings across the department
+- improved clarification of roles and responsibilities and included requirement to use the risk matrix to ensure consistency in risk ratings across the department

-- simplifies and shortened procedures, and simplifies risk matrix
+- simplified and shortened procedures, and simplified risk matrix.

 Previous title: Enterprise Risk Management in the Department of Education and Communities.